 Mucus is required to get rid of germs from your body.
 However, sometimes, taking cough drops may suppress mucus formation and trap the germs inside the body, which may later resurface.

 2. Too Much Sugar

-Most cough drops have high sugar content, so if you are suffering from diabetes or gestational diabetes, it may increase your blood sugar levels.
+Most cough drops have high sugar content, so if you are suffering from diabetes or gestational diabetes, consuming them may increase your blood sugar levels.

 3. Dubious Ingredients

 Some cough drops may contain herbal ingredients which may not be safe for consumption during pregnancy because of the lack of studies on them.